 All grant aid (scholarships, fellowships) and any amounts received representing payments for teaching and research, which exceed the cost of tuition and required fees, books, and related classroom expenses are potentially subject to U.S. income tax.
 Compliance with US income tax laws requires that in order to receive funding from the University (fellowship or teaching or research appointment), the student's record (registration and bills) must reflect a U.S. Social Security number.
 A limited amount of aid is disbursed in the form of a stipend paid directly to the student instead of being credited to their account.
 There will be no taxes withheld from such stipends paid to U.S. citizens or permanent residents, but taxes will be deducted from stipend payments made to most international students.
 The student is responsible for accurately reporting stipend amounts and for making tax payments if appropriate.

-All students who receive a fellowship stipend and/or assistantship salary should file a U.S. income tax return for each calendar year.
-Receipts for required books and supplies should be kept to justify appropriate deductions on the tax return.
+All students who receive a fellowship stipend (an award paid directly to the student rather than being credited towards tuition charges) and/or assistantship salary should file a U.S. income tax return for each calendar year.
 The SIPA Financial Aid Office cannot offer tax assistance or advice.
 We suggest that you consult a tax professional for further information or assistance (international students may want to contact their consulate).
 For additional information on the taxability of various types of financial aid, see the IRS Publication 970 at http://www.irs.gov/publications/p970/index.html.